2015 DockerCon EU Debrief

 Keynotes

-The demos during the keynotes were awesome to say the least.
-They were packed full of "live" demos which is always good.
-It was kinda of a running joke during the Security demo as the WIFI was cutting out and the presenters without skipping a beat switched to video and kept flowing with as if it was live joking about "live demo" the entire time.
-Classic and well played.
+The demos during the keynotes were awesome, to say the least.
+They were packed full of "live" demos, which is always good.
+It was kind of a running joke during the Security demo, as the WIFI was cutting out, and the presenters, without skipping a beat, switched to video and kept flowing as if it was live, joking about the "live demo" the entire time.
+Well played!

 The big takeaways for the Keynotes for me were (in no particular order):